telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/shareddatasource-component.md

 </style>
 # SharedDataSource Component

->note The SharedDataSource component as of __R1 2023__ is fully supported in the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}).
+> The SharedDataSource component as of __R1 2023__ is fully supported in the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}).
 Currently, the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) can open reports that use __SharedDataSource__ components, however, they cannot be edited from it.

 The [SharedDataSource](/reporting/api/Telerik.Reporting.SharedDataSource) component enables report designers to easily create and reuse a data source component across multiple reports.